j-tee/backend/EXPORT_IMPLEMENTATION_SUMMARY.md

-# Data Export Implementation - Phase 2 Complete
+# Data Export Implementation - Phase 3 Complete

 ## Summary

-Successfully implemented comprehensive data export functionality for the SaaS POS system, addressing the 3-month data retention policy by allowing subscribers to export their critical business data.
+Successfully implemented comprehensive data export functionality for the SaaS POS system, addressing the 3-month data retention policy by allowing subscribers to export their critical business data in multiple formats (Excel and CSV).

 ## Implementation Status